 STUDENT COMPLAINTS POLICY

-The Code of Practice for International Students requires all institutions to have fair and equitable internal grievance procedures for students.
+The Education (Pastoral Care of International Students) Code of Practice 2016 requires all institutions to have fair and equitable internal grievance procedures for students.
 The Code provides a framework for service delivery by educational providers and their agents to international students.
 It sets out the minimum standards of advice and care that is expected of educational providers with respect to international students.

 The code applies to pastoral care and provision of information only, and not to academic standards.
 In the event of a dispute between an individual student and Taylors College, internal procedures are in place to facilitate the resolution of the dispute.
-A summary of these procedures follows.
+If the student remains dissatisﬁed with the outcome, they may seek independent external mediation.
+A summary of these procedures is as follows: